TUM-Dev/Campus-Backend/README.md

 CREATE USER 'gorm'@'localhost' IDENTIFIED BY 'gorm'; -- Create a new user called `gorm`.
 GRANT ALL PRIVILEGES ON campus_backend.* TO 'gorm'@'localhost'; -- Garant our `gorm` user access to the `campus_backend` DB.
+ALTER USER 'gorm'@'localhost' IDENTIFIED BY 'GORM_USER_PASSWORD'; -- Set a password for the `gorm` user.
+FLUSH PRIVILEGES;
 ```

 ### Starting